raj457036/Path-Finding-Visualizer/Readme.md

     - `resetTraversed()`: change traversed/path to clear box

 - **Grid** -`grid.js`
-  This class is the main class that join all the bits and bytes in AlgoViz
+  This class is the main class that join all the bits and bytes in PathViz

   - handles events (click, drag, touch, etc.)
   - handles boxes in good manners